cayohollanda/terraform-aws-eks-auth/README.md

 k8s_token                  = "YOUR-CLUSTER-TOKEN"
 ```

-Please, pay attention on mapRoles filling, you NEED to add the nodes role (default role of aws-auth) and then, you can add other object with your custom role
+Please pay attention to the mapRoles configuration.
+You NEED to add the nodes role (default role of aws-auth) and then you can add other objects with your custom roles:
 ```terraform
 # terraform.tfvars
 mapRoles = [